Actions

 Comet form - a feature of P.ovale where the combination of elongation and fimbriation is said to resemble of comet

-Crenation of red cells - the red cells in P.falciparum may become crenated following parasite invasion
+Crenation of red cells - the red cells in P.falciparum may become crenated see Size and shape of red cells

 Clearance of parasite antigens from blood - following successful treatment parasite antigens are cleraed at different rates.